mjohnson324/MockDoc/docs/Beta README.md

 ## Minimum Viable Product

 MockDoc is a web application inspired by ZocDoc built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+Initially this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login